aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-31-nvim-jupyter-notebooks.md

 [jupytext.nvim](https://github.com/goerz/jupytext.nvim) plugin does what I described automatically when you open an `.ipynb` file.
-[jupynium.nvim](https://github.com/kiyoon/jupynium.nvim) is another plugin which provieds a live preivew of the jupyter notebook.
+[jupynium.nvim](https://github.com/kiyoon/jupynium.nvim) is another plugin which provides a live preivew of the jupyter notebook.
 Plugins like [magma-nvim](https://github.com/dccsillag/magma-nvim) and [molten.nvim](https://github.com/benlubas/molten-nvim) also exist, which allow for interactive code execution with a jupyter kernel.
 I wrote this script really just for